octohooks/octohooks-clients/dotnet/Octohooks.Example/README.md

     [HttpPost]
     public async Task<IActionResult> Post(string id)
     {
-        // We'll use the JSON Web Token(JWT) to determine the applicationId of the client making the request var applicationId = GetApplicationIdFromToken();
+        // We'll use the JSON Web Token(JWT) to determine the applicationId of the merchant making the request var applicationId = GetApplicationIdFromToken();

         // Initiate refund via our domain service